dginsberg/dginsberg.github.io/_pages/about.md

 You can find my [current CV here](assets/pdf/cv.pdf), and a list of [publications here](/publications).

-I am an organizer of the [CUNY GC Harmonic Analysis & PDE Seminar](https://sites.google.com/view/cuny-hapde/home), and the [Brooklyn College Mathematical Sciences Colloquium](https://).
+I am an organizer of the [CUNY GC Harmonic Analysis & PDE Seminar](https://sites.google.com/view/cuny-hapde/home), and the [Brooklyn College Mathematics Colloquium](https://dginsberg.github.io/bcmc).